The 10 Android VPNs actually worth installing

 Pricing: Free 10 GB per month; Build-a-Plan from 2 USD per month; Pro unlimited around 5.75 USD per month annual.

-8. CyberGhost
+9. CyberGhost

-CyberGhost screenshots screenshots on Android
+CyberGhost app running on an Android phone

 Best for: Streaming-heavy readers who want named, sorted server lists per service (Netflix US, BBC iPlayer, Disney+).